hotgluexyz/gluestick-ts/README.md

 **Options:**
 - `catalogTypes: boolean` - Use catalog for automatic type inference
+- Other options will be passed through to Polars when reading.
+See [ReadCSV](https://pola-rs.github.io/nodejs-polars/interfaces/ReadCsvOptions.html) and [ReadParquet](https://pola-rs.github.io/nodejs-polars/interfaces/ReadParquetOptions.html) options for more information
 ### Export Functions

 Export your processed data in multiple formats: